 “Yes, there’s been substantial technological progress.
 But is that progress getting us anywhere?
 The answer is no,” Liodice said.
 “We should not accept this byzantine, non-transparent super complex, digital media supply chain.
 No one can understand it. ”

 Unless you have a background in at least one major marketing discipline, or unless you have time to devote 30 hours a week learning this stuff, your business will be better off if you stay focused on what you know, and turn to a savvy marketing pro who can dodge the landslide altogether.

-A company that provides private jet services spends hundreds of thousands of dollars on schlocky local TV ads.
+• A company that provides private jet services spends hundreds of thousands of dollars on schlocky local TV ads.
 The phones ring, but no one buys.
 Big surprise.
-They’re shouting to the wrong audience entirely – who can’t possibly afford the product.
+They’re shouting to the wrong audience entirely – one that can’t possibly afford the product.

 Yep, the good, ol’ American do-it-yourself mentality dooms many marketing efforts, and even ensures the failure of thousands of businesses every year.
 For every new tactic, and every variety of marketing, there are a hundred different ways to screw things up.

 So what are you supposed to do?
-How can you find the right marketing tool for the job and quit wasting time on marketing opportunities that go nowhere?
+How can business owners find the right marketing tool for the job and quit wasting time on marketing opportunities that go nowhere?

 Don’t expect a specialist in one little marketing niche to understand the entire marketing landscape.
 It may take one person to set the strategy and another group to execute all the tactics.
 After all, there are a lot of them.

 I have a client who has spent 10 years studying marketing, just so he could “talk intelligently” with people like me.